The World First Known Architect??

 Where is this now?

-The step pyramid is still in Saqqara, Egypt, and is part of a UNESCO World Heritage Saqarara Necropolis.
+The step pyramid is still in Saqqara, Egypt, and is part of the UNESCO World Heritage Saqqara Necropolis.
 It is one of the oldest living stone buildings in the world.

-First use of Cut Stone: East buildings used mudbric, which disappear over time.
+First use of Cut Stone: East buildings used mudbric, which disappears over time.
 The stone was much more durable.

 Engineering feat: The pyramid was around 60 meters long - a large company without any example.

-Architectural complex: Pyramid was not alone.
-A completely complex designed with Imhotep:
+Architectural complex: The Pyramid was not alone.
+A completely complex design with Imhotep:

 Yard